splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/1-sequence-and-data/0-panorama/9-raspberry-gpio-methods.md

 *What do the different arguments represent?*

 When you interact with the GPIO pins on your Raspberry Pi, it first needs to know which GPIO pin is being used, and how.
 This is done using the `RaspiSetMode` method.
-The `pin` argument determines which GPIO pin to set up, and the `mode` argument determines how it will be used, such as using `GpioPinMode.GpioOutput` to write data to a GPIO pin.
+The `pin` argument determines which GPIO pin to set up, and the `mode` argument determines how it will be used, such as using `GpioPinMode.GpioOutput` to write data to a GPIO pin, or `GpioPinMode.GpioInput` to read data from a GPIO pin.

 The `RaspiWrite` method allows you to write data to a given GPIO pin, using the `pin` argument.
 The data written to the pin is determined by the `value` argument, which could be `GpioPinValue.GpioLow` (0), or `GpioPinValue.GpioHigh` (1).

+The `RaspiRead` method allows you to read data from a given GPIO pin, using the `pin` argument.
+The data read from the pin, which could be `GpioPinValue.GpioLow` (0), or `GpioPinValue.GpioHigh` (1), is returned when the method is called.

 ## Example

-The following example blinks an LED connected to Pin 36 (GPIO16) three times.
+The following example reads whether the button connected to Pin 11 was pressed, and then turns the LED connected to Pin 13 "ON" if the button was pressed, and "OFF" if not pressed.

 ```cs
 using SplashKitSDK;